billtubbs/thesis-sims/README.md

 ## Input data

-The 'data' subdirectory contains time-series data sets from 15 simulations of a grinding process model (the model itself is not available here).
+The [data](data) subdirectory contains time-series data sets from 15 simulations of a grinding process model (the model itself is not available here).
 Data sets 1 to 5 contain short simulations of 300 time steps.
 Simulations 6 to 15 contain longer simulations of 2460 time steps.
+The files contain data for 7 process variables although only two were used in this work (BASE_ORE_MIX and SAG_OF_P80_M).

 | #  | Filename                                    | Use          |
 | -- | ------------------------------------------- | ------------ |